dev-hartmann/gitdo/README.md

 2. `clj -X:uberjar` to create a jar and run it via `java -jar gitdo.jar` For convience: add the .jar to your path and create an alias
 3. Create an executable with graalvm/native-image: use the build.sh in bin.
+4. If you are on macOS try the release.
+(Only testesd on intel macs, please provide feedback if you are using M1)

 ## Usage